Force over Distance: Chapter 39

 He couldn’t, in good conscience, let it go.

 “What happens in that phase wave?”
-Young stepped up to Rush, and dropped a hand onto the scientist’s shoulder.
+Young stepped up to Rush and dropped a hand onto the scientist’s shoulder.

 “Um,” Volker said softly, his eyes flicking between Young, Rush, and Eli.

 “What are you doing?”
-Eli asked, an edge of warning in his tone.
+Eli asked.

 “What.
 Happens.”

 “You can tear into a multitude,” Chloe said flatly.
 “You are able to tear many things.
 You can tear into many things.
-You can rip out sets?
+You can rip out sets.
 The idea of ripping is there.
 Ripping out.
 Maybe ripping through?
 The idea of a set is there.
 The idea of layers.
 Maybe of layers of layers.
 Of pluralities.
 Of tremendous force.
 Of power.
 Of tearing something, maybe sets of things, out of or through other sets of things.”

-Rush stared intently at his own hands.
+Rush stared blankly at his own hands.

 “Alternative plan, he doesn’t try again,” Eli said, his voice hard.
 “What the hell is this?”